ibm-cloud-docs/Db2onCloud/dr.md

 4. A successful takeover by the primary node is indicated by the **Promotion** button moving to the recovery node (now the standby) along with a notification.
 The primary site is now **Active**.
    ![Takeover completion](images/dr_12_v2.jpg  "Takeover completion"){: caption="Figure 12.
 Takeover completion" caption-side="bottom"}

+### Scaling a DR node
+{: #dr_scale_dr_node}

+The DR node is independant of the HA side and therefore must be scaled seperately.
+It is always recommended that the DR node's cpu/memory/storage specs match those of the HA side, so forced takeover completes successfully.

 <!--
 ## Legacy Flex plans